Skip to main content

 • write about abstract topics and hypothetical situations with a good level of accuracy

-Advanced Part 1 (Working towards CEFR C1.1): Enrol on this course if you have completed Upper Intermediate Part 2, lived in a Spanish speaking country, have CEFR B2/C1, or if you can:
+Stage 5.1 (equivalent to CEFR C1.1): Enrol if you've completed Stage 4.2, lived in a Spanish speaking country, have CEFR B2/C1, or can:

 • communicate clearly and confidently in a wide range of situations